 The group was also enthralled in a discussion with Dylan Hoffman, Director of Environmental Affairs for Xanterra, the largest national and state park concessioner in the U.S. With a backdrop of Old Faithful faithfully spouting at 90-minute intervals, the general consensus among the group was how well organized our national park system seemed to be, and how concessioners like Xanterra overcome the challenge of being profitable in a non-profit landscape that is devoted (and mandated) to protect and preserve the environment.

-During the trip through Yellowstone and Grand Tetons National Parks, two quotes in particular stood out for Usiel Ndjavera, tourism business advisor for WWF: For the Benefit and Enjoyment of the People, as it reads on the arch at the North Entrance of Yellowstone, dedicated in 1903 when Theodore Roosevelt laid the cornerstone, and Leave no trace, which entered our popular culture in the 1970’s when groups like the Sierra Club began advocating minimum impact camping techniques.
+During the trip through Yellowstone and Grand Tetons National Parks, two quotes, in particular, stood out for Usiel Ndjavera, tourism business advisor for WWF: For the Benefit and Enjoyment of the People, as it reads on the arch at the North Entrance of Yellowstone, dedicated in 1903 when Theodore Roosevelt laid the cornerstone, and Leave no trace, which entered our popular culture in the 1970’s when groups like the Sierra Club began advocating minimum impact camping techniques.
 “That says is all,” Ndjavera said.

-The visit and tour itself was organized, planned and executed by Dan Austin, owner and founder of Austin-Lehman Adventures based in Billings, Mont., who extended the invitation last May after his first visit to Namibia.
-He had the foresight to know that such a opportunity would open doors and potentially affect change in an inspired, positive, fun way that so often gets lost in the finagling of words and competing interests in more “official” capacities or forums.
+The visit and tour itself was organized, planned, and executed by Dan Austin, owner and founder of Austin-Lehman Adventures based in Billings, Mont., who extended the invitation last May after his first visit to Namibia.
+He had the foresight to know that such an opportunity would open doors and potentially affect change in an inspired, positive, fun way that so often gets lost in the finagling of words and competing interests in more “official” capacities or forums.

 Who benefited the most from the 10-day tour is up for debate.
 Perhaps we can call it a draw because while the Namibians are returning home with a wealth of ideas and perspectives, their conservancy model will certainly remain on the minds of all the U.S. reps they met, as it’s more collaborative and less political than the U.S. model could ever hope to be.